Kylart/KawAnime/README.md

 <p align="center"><img src="https://i.imgur.com/TQAyUlD.png"/></p>

 # Features
-Disclaimer : This is a software for otaku/anime-fans.
+Disclaimer : KawAnime is built for otaku/anime-fans.
+Software will contain images and sounds sourced from anime.
 Do not try if you're not prepared.

-This software allows one to:
-* Be aware of the latest anime release.
+Use KawAnime to:
+* Get updated on anime releases.
-* Download an anime (from ep X to ep Y) via Torrent (one would need a torrent client atm).
-One can also only get a list of torrent magnets to paste in a torrent client on a distant server.
+* Download episodes of an anime (from ep X to ep Y) via Torrent (requires Torrent Client).
-* Get information from any anime (those come from myanimelist.net).
-* Get anime-related news from MyAnimeList.net.
+  * Magnet links for all episodes can be generated through the Downloader.
-* Get seasonal releases information MyAnimeList.net.
+* Get anime information, news, and seasonal information (information sourced from MyAnimeList.net)
 * Manage your anime files (watch and delete on click)
 * Manage watch lists.
-* More features are to come.
+* More features to come.

 ## About OS
 _KawAnime_ is completely cross-platform.

-Yet, if you find any problem, you can tell me anytime in the `issues` section.
+If you have any problems installing for your OS, you can contact me anytime in the `issues` section.

 ## Installation
-Be sure that you have Npm installed.
+Be sure that Npm is installed.
 You can find how to install npm (node) [here](https://nodejs.org/en/).
 ```
 git clone https://github.com/Kylart/KawAnime
 ```